 - The CPT must be completed before the program end date on your Form I-20.

-To receive an authorized CPT, contact Rebekah Raney at email@example.com.
+To receive an authorized CPT, contact us at firstname.lastname@example.org.
 Once granted, the authorization will be recorded in your Form I-20 and SEVIS record.

 Optional Practical Training